DragonID/NASA3DMedDevice2015/README.md

 Team Rocket’s Cæléstis modifications to current NASA medical kits, recommendations for additional supplies to take, novel 3D printed medical devices, and an in-depth discussion on optimizing what current and future explorers take with them is presented here in full, Open Sourced (MIT License), and available for anyone to interact with, or improve.

 The best place to start is the The 1-minute video found on [YouTube] ().
-For a more in-depth view, our presentation [PPTX with video, (recommended)](https://github.com/DragonID/NASA3DMedDevice2015/blob/master/C%C3%A6l%C3%A9stis%20Presentation.pptx) or [PDF](https://github.com/DragonID/NASA3DMedDevice2015/blob/master/C%C3%A6l%C3%A9stis%20Presentation.pdf) is the next stop.
+For a more in-depth view, our presentation [PPTX with video (recommended)](https://github.com/DragonID/NASA3DMedDevice2015/blob/master/C%C3%A6l%C3%A9stis%20Presentation.pptx), or [PDF](https://github.com/DragonID/NASA3DMedDevice2015/blob/master/C%C3%A6l%C3%A9stis%20Presentation.pdf) is the next stop.
 Finally, our website [http://caelestis.space] (http://caelestis.space) has even more information.

 Comprehensive information is available in the detailed write-up below.